 Note how I transformed an email with a big request to an email with a big benefit.
-As Consulting.com advises the wanna-be freelance consultants people are eager to act upon whatever transforms them from their current states to a desired state, that is more clients, more profit, more backlinks,etc.The whole point of the new email is that I moved the request to the end of the body and instead I offered upfront something that would move most marketers closer to their desired state: a do-follow backlink from a good website.
+People are eager to act upon whatever transforms them from their current states to a desired state, that is more clients, more profit, more backlinks,etc.The whole point of the new email is that I moved the request to the end of the body and instead I offered upfront something that would move most marketers closer to their desired state: a do-follow backlink from a good website.

 3- Expert interviews and surveys

 Asking questions from experts and featuring them in your posts with a link to their website has many benefits.
 First of all, you build relationships with many experts and influencers over time.
 Second, people who get featured on your blog tend to promote your post.
 This means more exposure and hopefully more links to your website.